 - Commitment to public service

 - Interest in energy-related issues

 How to Apply

-For more information, including answers to frequently asked questions, key dates, contact information, and how to apply, visit the MEISPP website.
+For more information, including answers to frequently asked questions, key dates, and contact information, click on the Program Webpage link: Minority Educational Institution Student Partnership Program (MEISPP) (orau.gov).
+To apply, visit the MEISPP Application Portal.

 Emotional Intelligence for Success

 Cornell University's Dr. Allan Filipowicz provided MEISPP interns and mentors a professional development briefing titled "Emotional Intelligence for Success".

 MIT's Dr. Michael Short engaged MEISPP interns and mentors with an experiment "Using Nuclear Science and Engineering Principles for Detecting Fake Jewelry".

 Yale University provided an information session outlining the various opportunities and programs available for minority students.

 Dartmouth provided an information session outlining the various opportunities and programs available for minority students.